 A quick tip to help you if you decide to do outcall massage and have to drag your table from car to people’s homes.
 Get a massage table bag with wheels!

 The second semester, intermediate massage, was even better than the first.
 The class was smaller.
 The students were all there because they wanted to get a massage certification or an associate’s degree and work as massage therapists.

 There were a lot more students this quarter who were already working as therapists but wanted to get further training.
 The people who were not serious had fallen by the wayside or found some other PE class to get their credits.

 Dr. Lam emphasized myofascial techniques, treating injuries and muscle testing as well as postural analysis.
 We continued to use the techniques we had learned in Massage Level 1, adding deeper pressure, passive and active stretches, and learned about identifying and working with injuries.

-The lectures where a continuation of the last quarter with more detailed anatomy and physiology principles and some kinesiology theory as well using The Trail Guide to Movement by Andrew Biel.
+The lectures were a continuation of the last quarter with more detailed anatomy and physiology principles and some kinesiology theory as well using The Trail Guide to Movement by Andrew Biel.
 It was an interesting and intense book.
 I am looking forward to taking Kinesiology down the road.